soobinrho/BeeMovr/README.md

 ## 3. Future Roadmap

-`Short Term Goal`: Add a drag functionality, where the user can get the honey production prediction value of a rectangle instead of just a single point.
+- `Short Term Goal`: Add a drag functionality, where the user can get the honey production prediction value of a rectangle instead of just a single point.
-`Long Term Goal`: Now, we call the Open Meteo API's everytime the user clicks on a something to get the environmental values (precipitation and max/min temps).
+- `Long Term Goal`: Now, we call the Open Meteo API's everytime the user clicks on a something to get the environmental values (precipitation and max/min temps).
 This will be replaced by a data storage / caching system.
-Whenever an API is called, the precipitation and max/min temp values by calling API's.
-For production, however, implement PostGIS + Redis + Flask caching.
+Whenever an API is called, the precipitation and max/min temp values will be stored into either Elastic Stack or PostGIS.
+Flask caching will also prevent duplicate API calls.
-    # Also, only save the average value (for precipitation), max value (for max temp), and min
-    # value (for min temp) to the database as only monthly values are required.
-    # That will be something along the line of ...(getOpenMeteo_sum(getOpenMeteo_precipitation))
-`Long Term Goal`: Create a
+- `Long Term Goal`: Create a heatmap of the honey production potential of all areas based on the data stored on the database.

 <br>
 <br>